Bioinformatics. Evolution. Environment. Genomics.

 As part of a consortium headed by Manfred Milinski, we carried out comparative & population genomics analyses and immunological transcriptomics to assess the extent of genome-wide differentiation among pairs of lake-river ecotypes.
 Results indicate that selection is a major contributor to the observed heterogeneous patterns of genomic divergence, and that structural variation substantially contributes to genetic variation.
 Young genes such as recently duplicated genes are overrepresented among copy-number variations (CNVs), and are enriched with functional roles related to environmental response.
 These young duplicates provide ample raw genetic material that may be used for adaptation to novel environments.

-Duplicate gene evolution and expression
+duplicate gene evolution

 PicturePhoto of Xenopus by Ben Evans